tooevangelist/paysuper-docs/content/docs/payments/customization.md

 ## Localization

-The Checkout Form is localized to 2 languages with 10 more translations coming soon.
+The Checkout Form is localized for [24 languages](/docs/payments/localization).

 You can choose the complete set of supported languages for the project and products descriptions on the Project Settings page in your PaySuper Dashboard.